EXXETA/wordpress-plugin-donations/core/README.md

 1. You have to derive from all Interfaces in this package.
 For convenience you can extend from the more generic *Abstract-* interface implementations.
 2. Implement these classes in your target shop system plugin:
-    * *CampaignManager* extending from *AbstractCampaignManager*
-        * This manager-class stores the available campaigns and provides methods for you to get the campaign information (e.g. description texts, slugs) from.
     * *CharityProductManager* extending from *AbstractCharityProductManager*
         * This manager-class stores the available products and provides methods to get the shop-specific objects and IDs.
+        * Also provides methods for you to get the campaign information (e.g. description texts, slugs) from.
     * *SettingsManager* extending from *AbstractSettingsManager*
         * This manager-class stores all the settings and options this plugin can use and provides shop-specific ways to get and store these values.
     * *BannerHandler* implementing *BannerHandlerInterface*